Stochastic Normalizing Flows for Inverse Problems: a Markov Chains Viewpoint: Stochastic MCMC and Langevin Layers

 \section{Stochastic MCMC and Langevin Layers}

 Next, we consider two kind of stochastic layers, namely MCMC and (overdamped) Langevin kernels with fixed parameters.
-Here the corresponding Markov kernels and those in the reverse Markov chain will coincide, i.e.,
+Both layers were also used in \cite{WKN2020}.
+Here the corresponding Markov kernels and those in the reverse layers will coincide, i.e.,